A whole post on how to light a joint? Really?!

 Canoeing is when only one side of a joint burns.
 Runs are similar but not quite as drastic, just thin parts of the joint that burn way too quick.
 We suggest using a rolling tray and grinder when rolling a joint.
 This will help to give you an even roll.

 Proper steps of how to light a joint:

 - Hold the roach or filter end of the joint between thumb and index finger.

 - Spark up the lighter.
 At first, at a distance from the tip of the joint.
 To get a full even cherry (the red, glowing end of a properly lit joint), you need to work slowly.

 - If your joint has a twist at the tip, let that light first.
 It’ll act a bit like a wick.

 - Then, slowly, introduce the tip to the flame, rotating the tip by rolling the roach end between your finger and thumb.
 (Some people call this ‘roasting’ the joint.)
 Make sure to rotate the joint as you light it, this is maybe the most important piece to light a joint evenly.

 - Once there’s a nice even cherry, then you can bring the joint to your lips.

-- But only short, slow puffs at first, without drawing into the lungs.
+- But only short, slow puffs at first is proper when lighting a joint, without drawing into the lungs.
 The first puff or two are just to get the jay going, burning nicely and evenly.
 Long or fast puffs at this stage will just get it burning way too fast — and waste product.

 - If the cherry’s still a little uneven, apply the lighter flame to the parts that aren’t burning so well.